learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 You will be able to:

-- understand that the bernoulli experiment is one of the basic distributions.
+- Understand that the Bernoulli experiment is one of the basic distributions
-- understand how a bernoulli experiment can describe a coin flip, and that it can be extended to other applications.
+- Understand how a Bernoulli experiment can describe a coin flip, and that it can be extended to other applications
-- learn what it means when events are independent
+- Learn what it means when events are independent
-- learn that the binomial distribution models a sequence of independent bernoulli events
+- Learn that the binomial distribution models a sequence of independent Bernoulli events
-- understand how to use numpy to randomly generate binomial and bernoulli trials
+- Understand how to use NumPy to randomly generate Binomial and Bernoulli trials
-- use matplotlib to show the output of generated binomial and bernoulli trials.
+- Use Matplotlib to show the output of generated Binomial and Bernoulli trials

 ## The Bernoulli or Binary distribution